stacks-network/docs/_includes/create_id.md

 2. Press **Continue** when you find an available name you like.

    The application prompts you to enter a password.
 Blockstack uses this password to encrypt your recovery code.
 You must record and save this initial password.

     ![]({{ site.baseurl }}/browser/images/create-id-2.png)

-   **NOTE**:The Blockstack team cannot restore your password for you.
+   {% include note.html content="The Blockstack team cannot restore your password for you." %}

 3. Enter a password, confirm it, and press **Register ID**.